 Dallas Buyers Club (2013) Directed Jean-Marc Vallée.
 With Matthew McConaughey, Jared Leto, Steve Zahn and Jennifer Garner.

-I’ve read and heard it said of Jean-Marc Vallée Dallas Buyers Club, that it is a film defined by its performances, above than anything else.
+I’ve read and heard it said of Jean-Marc Vallée Dallas Buyers Club, that it is a film defined by its performances above anything else.
 In my opinion, that’s doing a great disservice to a film that is intelligently made, but that also has a beautifully fleshed-out screenplay by Craig Borton and Melisa Wallack.

 First of all, in the central role, McConaughey is every bit as mesmerising as you’d expect an actor in an Academy Award winning performance to be.
-His commitment to the role, in losing reportedly 40lb in weight, is at first visually striking, but beyond that, it is his ability to become Ron, beyond the surface which really sets him apart.
-Indeed, it’s one of those truly great turns, that no matter how many superlatives you throw at it, they’ll all stick.
-But like any great film, this isn’t a piece of just one towering performance, for supporting McConaughey is Jared Leto in an equally eye-catching, yet utterly convincing portrayal of trans woman, Rayon.
+His commitment to the role, in losing reportedly 40lb in weight is at first visually striking, but beyond that, it is his ability to become Ron, beyond the surface which really sets him apart.
+Indeed, it’s one of those truly great turns.
+No matter how many superlatives you throw at it, they’ll all stick.
+But like any great film, this isn’t a piece of just one towering performance, for supporting McConaughey is Jared Leto in an equally eye-catching, utterly convincing portrayal of trans woman, Rayon.
 Thrown together through circumstance, and a mutual need for each other’s various life skills, the pair make for an at once hilarious, yet touching screen duo.